Follow Coach Civetti on Twitter

 Under Civetti's direction, the Tufts program aims to succeed on the field, in class and in the community.
 Brady broke most of the Jumbo program’s game, season and career rushing records during a stand-out career.
 Offensive lineman Alex Kim was voted on to the Academic All-District Team for 2016 and five Jumbos received Academic All-NESCAC honors last season.
 Among the community service organizations that the Jumbos support are the Somerville Homeless Coalition, the American Cancer Society, Team IMPACT, Boston Food Bank, Special Olympics, and the Alzheimer’s Association.

 “Tufts attracts the best and the brightest to its campus community, and we expect our football program to do the same,” Coach Civetti said.

 Civetti was one of the NESCAC’s best offensive linemen at Trinity College from 1997-2000.
 He started all 32 games of his Bantam career and captained the team as a senior.
 He played for two seasons under legendary coach Don Miller, whose teams posted 174 victories at Trinity.
 Civetti graduated from Trinity in 2001 with a degree in English.

 Civetti joined Boston College’s football staff as a graduate assistant coach in 2003.
 He was a recruiting assistant for the first two years and then worked directly with offensive coordinator Dana Bible as an offensive assistant for the next two seasons.
+While at Boston College, Civetti helped coach quarterback Matt Ryan, a future NFL Most Valuable Player.
 He also worked as a special teams’ assistant.
 Civetti earned a master’s degree in education at BC in 2006.